Hypnomys: Extinction

 Like the two other endemic mammal genera on the Balearic islands, the shrew Nesiotites and the goat-antelope Myotragus, Hypnomys likely rapidly became extinct after human arrival in the Balearic islands during the mid-late 3rd millennium BC.
 The youngest current radiocarbon dates for H. morpheus are a few thousand years prior to human arrival, but later dates much closer to human arrival for Nesiotites and Myotragus suggest that it was also present at the time of arrival.
 Direct predation by humans is an unlikely cause of extinction for Hypnomys.
 Predators currently present on the Balearic Islands such as cats, weasels, martins and genets were introduced to the islands long after the extinction of the endemic mammals, and there is no compelling evidence for the early presence of dogs.
 The garden dormouse (Eliomys quercinus) and wood mouse (Apodemus sylvaticus) were early introductions to the islands and may have competed with Hypnomys, though there is no concrete evidence that their existences overlapped.
 Diseases spread by introduced species may have contributed to the extinction.
+The two other native pre-human terrestrial vertebrates of Mallorca and Menorca, the still living Lilford's wall lizard (Podarcis lilfordi) and Majorcan midwife toad (Alytes muletensis) have been heavily impacted by human presence on the archipelago, and today are only confined to remote areas.